Klewang-class fast attack craft

 The Klewang-class fast attack craft is a stealth, wave-piercing, carbon trimaran fast attack craft built by PT Lundin Industry Invest and designed by LOMOcean Marine.
-Shortly after being floated out, on 28 September 2012, KRI Klewang was destroyed by fire while being outfitted at shipyard.
+Shortly after being floated out, on 28 September 2012, the lead ship KRI Klewang was destroyed by fire while being outfitted at shipyard.
 The second ship in the class KRI Golok was launched on 21 August 2021.

 Design

 KRI Klewang has a length of 63 m, a beam of 16 m, with a draught of 1.2 m, and displacement of 219 t.
 The vessel was powered by four MAN V12 diesel engines with total power output of 7,200 hp, which propelled four MJP 550 waterjets, with two located on the outrigger and the other two on the main hull.
 Klewang has a maximum speed of 35 kn, with cruising speed at 22 kn.
 She has a range of around 2,000 NM at 16 kn.
 The vessel has a complement of 29 personnel, including a team of special forces.

 Klewang was planned to be armed with four and up to eight C-705 anti-ship missiles in enclosed launchers and a Type 730 CIWS in stealthy turret.
 According to the builder, the vessel also able to be armed with Penguin or Exocet missiles and naval gun of up to 57 mm caliber without affecting the stability of the vessel.
 She also carried an 11 m high-speed rigid-hulled inflatable boat for the special forces team.